 The first step to orchestrating and accelerating transformation is to acknowledge some key realities.
 You’ll need to address critical business imperatives that might be holding you back and integrate top-down capabilities you may be missing with your already proven ability to deliver bottom-up project delivery.
 This is how you can align execution with strategy – moving from a project-focused mindset to a strategy execution approach, placing more emphasis on the second P in PPM – portfolio management.

 Focus on the second P in PPM

 By shifting the focus back to portfolio management, it’s possible to balance your mastery of execution with the ability to deliver strategically across all investments.
-More effective tools and processes are required to integrate top-down portfolio management capabilities with bottom-up project delivery best practices.
+More effective strategy portfolio management tools and processes are required to integrate top-down portfolio management capabilities with bottom-up project delivery best practices.
 But to truly master both strategic planning and execution, two critical realities must eventually be addressed: